acrylplatform/dex/README.md

 ### DEB

-1. You need to install [Node with DEB](https://docs.acrylplatform.com/en/acryl-full-node/how-to-install-a-node/on-ubuntu.html).
+1. You need to install [Node](https://github.com/acrylplatform/Acryl) with DEB
 2. Then you can install DEX: `sudo dpkg -i deb-artifact.deb`

 ### TGZ